Intermediate School Faculty

 In Kalyan’s classes students focus on going deeply into subjects and ideas.
 Critical and creative thinking is encouraged and developed.
 Students are given ample opportunity to shine in the areas where they are strong and to be supported and grow in those areas where they need help.
 Key components of Kalyan’s classes include mutual respect, fun, participation, and dialogue.
 He encourages students to follow through with their visions, develop their own voice, and encounter the diversity of humanity.

-Fifth and Sixth Grade Homeroom Teacher, Social Studies and Math Teacher
+Fifth and Sixth Grade Homeroom, Fifth-Seventh Grade Math Teacher and Fifth Grade Social Studies Teacher